 The Hampshire College Cluster Computing Facility houses a

-3798.2 GB of disk storage.
-This cluster is made available to both
+has a total of 768 processing cores across 52 nodes.
+This cluster is available to both

-faculty and students, and gets used for many things: evolutionary
+faculty and students, and is used primarily for artificial intelligence research and graphics/animation.

 More information about fly, including the current status of the

 cluster, is available from the fly web page: http://fly.hampshire.edu.

 The Facility resides in Adelle Simmons Hall on the Hampshire

 room was custom designed and built for housing computing clusters with

 cooling, discrete AC power, and a concrete slab floor.

 Funding for the Hampshire College Cluster Computing Facility has been